 On July 24, 2019, we entered into a lease agreement with KR Oyster Point 1, LLC ("Kilroy"), a subsidiary of Kilroy Realty Corporation, relating to the lease of approximately 234,892 square feet of office and laboratory space at a facility (currently under construction) located in South San Francisco, California (the "New Facility").
-Kilroy is expected to deliver possession of the New Facility in the fourth quarter of 2021, while the lease (the "Current Lease") to our existing facility at 280 E Grand Avenue, South San Francisco (the "Old Facility") expires on June 30, 2021.
+Kilroy is expected to deliver possession of the New Facility in the fourth quarter of 2021, while the lease (the "Current Lease") to our existing facility at 280 E Grand Avenue, South San Francisco (the "Old Facility") expires on June 30, 2022.
+However, under our Current Lease, notwithstanding the general expiration date of June 30, 2022, our landlord has an early termination right whereby landlord may terminate all or a portion of our lease to the Old Facility at any time on or after January 31, 2022 on 30 days' prior written notice.
 In the event that the New Facility is not delivered to us in sufficient time to allow us to move our operations to the New Facility as anticipated, whether as a result of potential construction delays attributable to the COVID 19 pandemic or otherwise, we may be required to holdover the Old Facility past expiry of its term, leading to: (i) additional costs (including holdover rent at 150% of our current rent); (ii) liability under our indemnification obligations owed to our current landlord under the Current Lease; and (iii) disruption to our business.